Last Updated on June 11, 2022

 Skylight Inn Barbecue

-Featured in National Geographic in 1979 as the best barbecue in the United States, Skylight Inn is the one barbecue restaurant near Greenville that you must eat at.
+Featured in National Geographic in 1979 as the best barbecue in the United States, Skylight Inn is the one barbecue restaurant near Greenville where you must eat.

-These pits even won a James Beard award in 2003 and continue to produce the perfect combination of smoke, juicy pork, and crispy pork skin.
+These pits even won a James Beard award in 2003 and continue to produce the perfect combination of smoked, juicy pork and crispy pork skin.

 Personally, that last bit is what makes Skylight Inn stand out.
 If you haven’t visited yet, we promise a barbecue tray here is one meal you will remember for the rest of your life.